 I have a friend who, while in music school years ago, used to practice all the wrong notes in a musical scale on his saxophone.
 This seemed a bit odd to me so I asked why he did this.
 He said, if you know the notes that don’t work well, then you are more likely to choose the ones that do work without having to hunt for them.
 You can express yourself musically without thinking.
 First he learned what the scale was not…hmm.

-As I teach a mindful stress & anxiety management (MSAM) course I notice that by the third session or even later I have a few members talking about how frustrated they are at not being able to “empty their minds”.
-The first two weeks are replete with information about what mindfulness meditation is and how we are not trying to block or get rid of our thoughts.
-It appears that with our busy schedules and frantic lives that sometimes moving forward with the information the we think we know can block the moment of learning that is in front of us.
-(Not really so difficult to not be mindful in a beginners mindfulness group).
+When I teach the mindful stress & anxiety management (MSAM) course.
+I notice that around the third session or so, I often have a few members talking about how frustrated they are at not being able to “empty their minds,” despite the first few weeks being replete with information about what mindfulness meditation is, and how we are not trying to block or get rid of our thoughts.

-Mindfulness in not a relaxation exercise.
-Although relaxation can occur as a side effect.
+- Mindfulness in not a relaxation exercise (though relaxation may be a side effect).

-Mindfulness is not escape from pain.
-Although with practice you may learn to relate to your pain differently.
+- Mindfulness is not escape from pain (though with practice, you may learn to relate to your pain differently).

-Mindfulness is not about transcending ordinary life.
-Although you may with practice end up enjoying the moments that you have more and more.
+- Mindfulness is not about transcending ordinary life (though you may, with practice, end up enjoying everyday moments more and more)

 - Mindfulness is not about becoming emotionless and unmotivated.

 With these points in mind, I will talk about what mindfulness is in the next post.